 “take time to be alone.”

 If you think introspection is underrated, think again.
-Even if it’s just three to five minutes a day, your me-time should be a distraction-free, inward-looking meditation-of-sorts, like checking up on yourself.
+Even if it’s just three to five minutes a day, me-time should be a distraction-free, inward-looking meditation-of-sorts, like checking up on yourself.

 “cultivate good manners.”